 On Guard by doTERRA

-This oil is one of the most natural alternatives to keep your cat healthy, and boost their immune system.
-On Guard essential oil can be used daily, and aromatically.
+This oil stands as one of the most natural alternatives to promote your cat’s health and boost their immune system.
+On Guard essential oil can be used aromatically on a daily basis.

 The benefits of On Guard essential oil: